waynegraham/registry.clir.org/_projects/2016-digitizing-boston-s-archaeological-heritage-in-the-.md

 ---
 layout: project
-title: "Digitizing Boston's Archaeological Heritage in the Cradle of Freedom"
+title: Digitizing Boston's Archaeological Heritage in the Cradle of Freedom
 ---